What is research?

 Participants are compensated for every visit except the screening visit, and amounts vary for each study.
-Please refer to the study’s page to see the specific compensation.
-Participants will be mailed a check shortly after completion of each of the subsequent visits.
-Reimbursement for transportation is also offered.
+Please refer to your study’s page to see the specific compensation.
+Depending on the study, participants will receive payment via a reloadable debit card or be mailed a check shortly after completion of each visit (except for the screen).
+Reimbursement for transportation may also be offered if needed.

 Will my doctor receive the results from the study?

 That is up to you.
 We are able to mail clinically significant results from your visits to your

 Primary care provider.
 However, you will need to sign a release of information form in order for us to send your information to your doctor/s.

 Please note: while we can share results with your doctor, we cannot offer you medical advice.
 Please ask your doctor if you have any questions about your results.